gregoriB/react-services/README.md

-# Use global Angular-style services into your React application.
+# Use global Angular-style services with your React application.

 [Example application](https://github.com/gregoriB/example-react-services-app)